IBM/aspera-cli/docs/README.md

 #### Content protection

-Content protection (Client-Side Encryption at REST, CSEAR)) ensures that files remain encrypted while stored on the server.
+Content protection (Client-Side Encryption at Rest, CSEAR) ensures that files remain encrypted while stored on the server.
 With CSEAR, the client encrypts files during upload and decrypts files during download, using a passphrase known only to the users sharing the files.

 - Upload: Files are encrypted on the client side before being sent to the server.